 You can apply for this programme by completing our online application form.

-Successful completion of the Access to HE Social Sciences course at CU Scarborough could obtain you a place on the following degree programmes with us:
+Successful completion of the Access to HE Social Sciences course at CU Scarborough could obtain you a place on the following degrees with us:

-You could potentially obtain a place on the following degree programmes with us subject to you meeting the additional entry requirements.
+You could potentially obtain a place on the following degrees with us subject to you meeting the additional entry requirements.
 Please see the subject pages for more information.

 How will I be assessed?